 In comes the tequila…

-I used to have reserve about anything tequila.
+I used to have a bit reserve about anything tequila.
 You hear all of those horror stories from people, ya know.
 “Oh.
 I don’t do tequila.
 Not since College….”.
 Bah-humbug!
 You just need to find a good tequila.
-Usually people relate great tequila to a great price tag.
+Usually, people relate great tequila to a great price tag.
 I was lucky enough to discover the amazingness that is Olmeca Altos Tequila.
 I’ve honestly never found a more smooth, pure tequila at this price range.
 It’s 100% blue agave crushed by a 2-ton tahona stone, double distilled in small-batch 100% copper stills.
 This is what you would find in those top shelf bottles.
 Care and meticulous process is given to every single batch.
 It’s priced well enough that I love to grab a couple and just play with it in the kitchen a bit.
 It’s the perfect margarita mixer, but can also be enjoyed on its own, if you are so bold.

 Bring on the summer, the tequila, and the heat!
 These perfectly chilled pops with a hint of spice and a delicate balance of tequila and sweet Southern peaches will help you enjoy the heat.
 It’s not a complicated recipe, but is most certainly a summer star.